project-curio/curio-web/docs/seed_data_acquisition.md

     print(f"  [Verify] {slug} looks good ({len(short_desc)} chars)")
 ```

 Slugs are the URL-friendly IDs for each institution (`detroit-institute-of-arts-detroit`, etc.).
-Copy the final verification output (or the `verified_slugs` list) into your project notes so you have a record of what was inserted in this run.
+Copy the final verification output (or the `verified_slugs` list) into your project notes so you have a record of what was inserted in this run and which source links you checked.

 To copy the output from Colab: click inside the output cell, drag to highlight the text, press `Cmd+C` (macOS) or `Ctrl+C` (Windows), then paste (`Cmd+V` / `Ctrl+V`) into your notes tool (Notion, Google Doc, etc.).
 If you prefer, click the three dots in the top-right of the output cell → **Copy to clipboard**.